glhrmv/motif/README.md

 ```
 npm start
 ```
-If everything went well, the console should reply with `Logged in as [bot username]!`.
+If everything went well, you should see `Logged in as [bot username]!` on the terminal.

 Commands in chat should now prompt a response from the bot.

 ## Commands